jimmysaw/jimmysaw.github.io/people.md

 <img class="profile-picture" src="images/pia.png">

-Working on microbial diversity in extreme environments.
+Working on microbial diversity and the roles of viruses in extreme environments.

 &nbsp;
 &nbsp;